Promoing diversity & inclusion and Health management

 - Provide career education that will contribute to the further promotion of female employees’ performance.

-- Provide education on diversity to executives who supervise female employees.
+- Provide education on diversity to managers who supervise female employees.

 Target2